Editor’s note: This article was updated on Sept. 12, 2023.

 If a child is disruptive or inattentive, instead of removing the opportunity to move and get outside, recess could remedy behavioural issues and improve the classroom dynamic.

-A 2013 Academy of American Pediatrics study declared that recess is so important, it should not be withheld for academic or punitive reasons.
+A 2013 American Academy of Pediatrics policy statement declared that recess is so important, it should not be withheld for academic or punitive reasons.

 As valuable as any other subject taught at school, schools should treat recess as a vital component of a student’s day.
 Recess is not a reward for good behaviour, nor is it a privilege.
 Recess is a right.